-Twelve emerging leaders from Belgium, Canada, Finland, France, Germany, Ireland, Italy, Serbia, the United Kingdom and the United States, will travel from August 29th to September 12th to Morocco, Egypt and Qatar.
-Twelve emerging leaders from Egypt, Iraq, Jordan, Kuwait, Qatar, the State of Palestine, Syria, Tunisia and the United Arab Emirates will travel from September 30th to October 14th to the United States, Germany, and Spain.
+Twelve emerging leaders from Belgium, Canada, Finland, France, Germany, Ireland, Italy, Serbia, Spain, the United Kingdom and the United States, will travel from August 29th to September 12th to Morocco, Egypt and Qatar.
+Twelve emerging leaders from Egypt, Iraq, Morocco, Jordan, Kuwait, Qatar, the State of Palestine, Syria, Tunisia and the United Arab Emirates will travel from September 30th to October 14th to the United States, Germany, and Spain.

 During their respective trips, in addition to addressing issues related to Intercultural Dialogue, both cohorts will also take part in activities and discussions focusing on a theme: “Fostering youth resilience to prevent violent extremism and build sustainable peace”.
 This theme has been chosen to ensure that the programme has a guiding direction, while serving UNAOC mission to foster intercultural collaboration.
 The choice of such theme has also framed the selection process and participants from both groups are all involved professionally in the field of youth, PVE and/or peacebuilding.